Rule 3349-20-50 | Intellectual property.

 (5) "Disclosure" refers to printed publication, or in public use, or sale, or otherwise made available to the public.
 An invention disclosure to the university is a confidential reporting of an invention or discovery in sufficient detail to communicate an understanding of the invention or discovery to the university personnel responsible for evaluating and protecting the discovery, innovation or invention.

-(6) "Discovery" refers to the process of finding out about some substance, mechanical device, improvement, or application not previously known.
-It is something less than invention and may be the result of industry, application, or be merely fortuitous.
+(6) "Discovery" refers to the process of finding out about substances, mechanical devices, improvements, or applications not previously known.
+It is something less than invention and may be the result of industry, application, or may be merely fortuitous.

-(15) "Publication" refers to a published article or abstract in a technical journal, bulletin, newspaper, textbook, or any other tangible medium which gives sufficient information about the discovery or invention to permit one skilled in the art to practice the invention.
+(16) "Publication" refers to a published article or abstract in a technical journal, bulletin, newspaper, textbook, or any other tangible medium which gives sufficient information about the discovery, innovation, or invention to permit one skilled in the art to practice the invention.

-(19) "Work made for hire" refers to a specific type of relationship in which ownership of the work belongs to a third party, not the creator of the work.
-Under this rule, there are two situations in which a work made for hire is produced; when the work is created by an employee as part of the employee's duties and when work is undertaken or created because of an express written agreement, such as a grant or sponsored research agreement, to the university.
+(20) "Work made for hire" refers to a specific type of relationship in which ownership of the work belongs to a third party, not the creator of the work.
+For purposes of this rule, there are two situations in which a work made for hire is produced; when the work is created by an employee as part of the employee's duties and when work is undertaken or created because of an express written agreement, such as a grant or sponsored research agreement, to the university.
 When a work is produced under these conditions, the university or the party sponsoring the work is considered the owner.
-A faculty member's general obligation to produce scholarly works does not constitute a specific responsibility as set forth in this definition.
+A faculty member's general obligation to produce traditional academic and scholarly works does not constitute a specific responsibility as set forth in this definition.

 (D) Body of the rule